 Florida Spiny Lobster Season

 Have you caught the bug?
 The Florida Spiny Lobster bug that is.
-Every year, around the last week of July, people start getting that itch to hop in the water and start scoping out prime spots for lobstering.
+Every year, Lobster Mini Season falls on the last consecutive Wednesday and Thursday of July.
+During the weeks prior, people start getting their gear ready and start scoping out prime spots for lobstering.
 They realize Florida Spiny Lobster Season is only a few weeks away and they want to be ready.
 I mean, what’s better than the thrill of the hunt?
 And how satisfying is it to cook up your day’s catch for dinner?

 If you’ve never been bitten by the lobstering bug, one trip down is all it takes.
 Before you hit the docks, you’ll be planning future dives and hopping in the water as often as possible to hunt the bugs during season.